wp-plugins/reaction-buttons/readme.txt

 * They are described in the [install tab](http://wordpress.org/extend/plugins/reaction-buttons/installation/).

 = My reaction buttons don't update =
-* Do you use any special characters like exclamation marks in your button names?
 * Is your PHP installation new enough?
 Reaction buttons require at least PHP 5.2.
 * Do you use a cache plugin?
 When the page is cached as soon as you reload the page your vote isn't shown anymore until the cache is cleared.
 See below.
+* (This shouldn't apply since version 2.0.0 anymore.)
+Do you use any special characters like exclamation marks in your button names?

 = I want to deactivate reaction buttons in certain situations =
 * Next to the normal options (categories, page types, post options, ...) you can set the global variable $reaction_buttons_deactivate to true e.g. in your plugin or certain theme regions to deactivate reaction buttons during the execution of that code.
 But don't forget to set it to false again when you are done!